Ty Smarpat - Localization Manager

 It’s best to keep your content as simple and well-structured as possible to ensure seamless translations from your eLearning localization service provider.
 Content that has well-defined headings, as well as short and concise sentences, makes it easier for your linguist to understand the core message of your content.
 When they fundamentally understand the message of your content in English, the quality of their translations will be enhanced.

-Your eLearning content is more than just words on a page, but their meaning can be compromised if they are not translated and localized properly.
+Your eLearning is more than just words on a page and meaning can be compromised if the layout is not localized properly.
 You’ll need to pay attention to the formatting of your content as visuals and other design elements aren’t always easily adapted from one language to another.

 Some formatting best practices include: